Azure/iot-edge-v1/doc/getting_started.md

 The JSON file specifying the modules to be loaded is quite simple.
 It contains a list of modules to load.
 Each module must specify a:
 - `module name` – a unique name for the module
 - `module path` – the path to the library containing the module.
 For Linux this will be a .so while on Windows this will be a .dll file
 - `args` – any arguments/configuration the module needs.
-Specifically, they are really another json value which is passed (as string) to the Module's `_Create` function.
+Specifically, they are really another json value which is passed (as string) to the Module's `_ParseConfigurationFromJson` function.

 The JSON file also contains the links that are going to be passed to the broker.
 A link has two properties:
 - `source` - a module name from the `modules` section, or "\*".